Berlin based writer and storyteller

 A speculative project I initiated, and ran, on story modelling︎︎︎ for brands in the digital age was the centrepiece of an Internet Week︎︎︎ session hosted by Story and attended by Fortune 500 company executives and several key figures in the tech industry.

 Another lighthouse project I worked on at Story was a landmark digital campaign for The Havens︎︎︎.
-Made on a shoestring budget using footage shot at a real warehouse party, the native YouTube campaign (one of the first examples of interactive video) helped kickstart a long-overdue conversation about consent that would only finally enter the mainstream a few years later with the #metoo︎︎︎movement.
+Made on a shoestring budget using footage shot at a real warehouse party, the native YouTube campaign (one of the first examples of interactive video) helped kickstart a long-overdue conversation about consent that would only finally enter the mainstream a few years later with #metoo.

 In 2012 I co-authored the copywriting syllabus for the Chartered Institute of Marketing.

-Partners over the years include VICE Media agency Virtue and their client Carlsberg, Berlin startups such as Kontist, CoMatch and Blink Labs, and high-end whisky maker Royal Salute︎︎︎.
-(For the latter, I worked on some cute micro-limited edition batches which were sent directly from the master distiller to key customers around the world.
-I was also responsible for a well-received newsletter.)
+Partners over the years include VICE Media agency Virtue and their client Carlsberg, Berlin startups such as Kontist, CoMatch and Blink Labs, and high-end whisky maker Royal Salute︎︎︎with whom I worked on a micro-limited edition batch that was sent out in hand-labeled bottles from the master distiller to prestige customers around the world.

 Our approach fuses storytelling, craft and system design to deliver tangible audience engagement and real brand equity fast and fuss-free.